ArduPilot/ardupilot_wiki/rover/source/docs/rover-failsafes.rst

 A two stage failsafe is possible by setting the :ref:`BATT_CRT_VOLT <BATT_CRT_VOLT>`, :ref:`BATT_CRT_MAH <BATT_CRT_MAH>` and :ref:`BATT_FS_CRT_ACT <BATT_FS_CRT_ACT>`.
 The second stage failsafe action will be taken once the battery falls below these limits for :ref:`BATT_LOW_TIMER <BATT_LOW_TIMER>` seconds.

+An independent battery failsafe can also be configured for a second battery using the ``BATT2_`` parameters

 GCS Failsafe (aka Telemetry Failsafe)
 -------------------------------------